espakm/fmmi/README.md

 paper an assumption is made that matrix A (whose inverse is to be determined) is symmetric and positive definite.
 The described algorithm uses this assumption.

-However, not every invertible matrix have these properties.
+However, not every invertible matrix has these properties.
 For instance, the following matrix is invertible but not symmetric:

 ```